Yaoir/cip/README.md

        cip -c -r 0x3b1 0x3c9

 BUGS
-       This is an early release, so there may be  some.
+       There is at least one bug.
+       This is the very first public release of the program, so please don't expect it to be perfect.
        Report bugs to the author.

 SEE ALSO
        od(1), hd(1), seq(1), numconv(1)